hackclub/hackclub/workshops/api_canvas/README.md

 })
 ```

 HTTP requests must return a **status code**. `200` means `OK`.
 But there are a _lot_.
-[Learn more about status codes if you're interested!](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+[Learn more about status codes if you're interested!](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

 Stop and restart your server.
-Then, copy the link to the website preview...
+Then, copy the link to the website preview link...

 ![Pointing to the website preview, the url at the top](https://cloud-e4zjss6os.vercel.app/screen_shot_2020-09-29_at_5.23.22_pm.png)